macatak/infosec/API-Sec/OWASP-API-Top10-Summary.md

   - Ensure the API only returns the required data and no sensitive information.
   - Review API responses for metadata leaks or unintentional exposure of sensitive data.
   - Use scanners but manually review what’s being returned.
+- **Can Detection Be Automated?**: **Partially**
+  - Tools can scan API responses to check for excessive data exposure (e.g., using OWASP ZAP or Burp Suite).
+However, automated tools may struggle to differentiate between legitimate and sensitive data, requiring manual review.

 ## 4. Lack of Resources & Rate Limiting